 This is the time to start thinking about your birth control options, before you start to have sex again.
 If you are like most women, your life is busy, and this is one thing you do not want to let slide.
 Why?
 Even if you want more children, you should wait at least 18 months before your next pregnancy.
 Waiting lowers the chance of a preterm delivery with your next pregnancy and gives your body a chance to recover.

 Fertility returns when ovulation begins.
-If you are bottlefeeding or supplementing breastfeeding, you might ovulate and have a menstrual period in 6 to 8 weeks.
-If you are only breastfeeding, you might ovulate and have a menstrual period in 2 to 6 months.
+You might ovulate and have a menstrual period in 6 to 8 weeks.